MyStreetHealth — back to home mystreethealth.com | Telehealth Buprenorphine Care

 B. I'm still in withdrawal.
 Symptoms are about the same, or only mildly improved by the second dose.

 C. I feel sharply worse since the second dose.
-Symptoms have gotten dramatically more intense within minutes of the second dose.
+Symptoms became clearly or severely worse soon after the second dose.

 Note your answer (A, B, or C) and continue to Step 10.